tirumalaraog-spektra/mslearn-openai/Instructions/Labs/Sandbox-Lab-04.md

    ![](../media/classic.png)

+   >**Note:** If the Settings icon is not visible, click on the (...) ellipses icon.

-4. Once the terminal starts, enter the following command to download the sample application and save it to a folder called `mslearn-openai`.
+5. Once the terminal starts, enter the following command to download the sample application and save it to a folder called `mslearn-openai`.

     ```bash
    rm -r mslearn-openai -f
    git clone https://github.com/CloudLabs-MOC/mslearn-openai
     ```

-5. The files are downloaded to a folder named **mslearn-openai**.
+6. The files are downloaded to a folder named **mslearn-openai**.
 Navigate to the lab files for this task using the following command.

     ```bash
     cd mslearn-openai/Labfiles/04-code-generation